Sexual Trauma Therapy

 • Self-destructive behaviors

 Studies show that PTSD, in particular, is one of the leading mental illnesses in women caused by sexual trauma.
-If symptoms go untreated, the effects may occur repeatedly for months or years.
-Having a counselor to talk to can give individuals an outlet to discuss the impacts they've experienced due to sexual abuse, violence, or assault.
+If symptoms resulting from the sexual trauma go untreated, the effects may occur repeatedly for months or years.
+Having a therapist to talk to can give these individuals an outlet to discuss the impacts they've experienced due to sexual abuse, trauma, violence, or assault.

 Professional support and therapy for sexual assault

 Every 68 seconds, a person in the United States is sexually assaulted.
 There are over 468,000 survivors of sexual abuse annually in the US, including individuals of all genders, backgrounds, and ages.
 Although being sexually abused can feel like an isolating experience, you are not alone.
-Sexual trauma therapy and other forms of support are available to those who have experienced this type of assault.
+Sexual trauma therapy and other forms of support are available to those who have experienced sexual assault.

 One study found that common treatment types like cognitive-behavioral therapy (CBT) and eye movement desensitization and reprocessing therapy (EMDR) were especially beneficial for survivors of sexual abuse.
 With more survivors coming forward with their stories, the stigma around receiving mental health care can be reduced, and more individuals can receive the compassionate and comprehensive support they deserve.